terramate-io/terramate/docs/terraform-generation.md

 * Expressions using interpolation, functions, etc

-Most of what you can do in Terraform can be done in a `export_as_terraform` block, for now only the following is disallowed:
+Most of what you can do in Terraform can be done in a `export_as_terraform` block.
+For now, only the following is not allowed:

 * References to variables on the form `var.name`
 * References to locals on the form `local.name`